-SNI SAF-T is a SAP add-on that runs over SAP ECC, is compatible with OECD standard and covers the steps of creation of necessary structures in XML format including E-submission with signature and encryption.
+Our SAP add-on for SAF-T Poland runs over SAP ECC, is compatible with OECD standard and covers the steps of creation of necessary structures in XML format including E-submission with signature and encryption.

 What is SAF-T?

 The SAF-T standard, originally created by the OECD, is intended to give tax authorities easy access to the relevant data in an easily readable format.
 This leads to much more efficient and effective tax inspections.
 Electronic audits (e-audit) that will be performed based on data submitted electronically by taxpayers.
 Tax authorities collect and analyze already indirect tax data (e.g. SAF-T for VAT).
 The focus is not only about timely and accurate VAT reporting but as well whether on high risk areas an effective tax control framework is in place.
 A taxpayer's Tax Risk Management methods are assessed.